In-band and out-of-band network management

 In-band management interfaces and ports

 In-band router interfaces are the LAN (i.e. Gigabit Ethernet, Fast Ethernet, and Ethernet ) and WAN (i.e., eHWICs) interfaces configured with IP addressing to carry user traffic.
-Ethernet is the most common LAN connections.
+Ethernet is the most common LAN connection.
 DSL and serial ports are the common WAN connections.
-In-band is managing devices locally through the network itself, using a telnet and SSH connection to a router.
+In-band manages devices locally through the network, using a telnet and SSH connection to a router.
 The SNMP-based tools are also used to manage devices using in-interfaces.

-It is the usable method to manage a network. in-band network management is not enough for a large network because, in case of a fault in the network, it is very difficult for the network administrator to reach the affected devices and resolve the problem.
-Therefore alternate or secondary management method required resolving the problem or to access the source of the problem.
-The second method Out-of-Band Management (OBM) interfaces.
+It is a usable method of managing a network.
+In-band network management is not enough for a large network because, in case of a fault in the network, it is very difficult for the network administrator to reach the affected devices and resolve the problem.
+Therefore, an alternate or secondary management method requires resolving the problem or accessing the source of the problem.
+The second method is Out-of-Band Management (OBM) interfaces.

 Out-of-Band Interfaces and Ports

 Out-of-band management provides an alternate path when needed to access the network nodes.
-It also provides coverage to many pieces of manageable equipment or intelligent devices that may not have a direct network connection to the data network, such as uninterruptible power supplies, PBX phone systems, and intelligent thermal controls.
+It also covers many pieces of manageable equipment or intelligent devices that may not have a direct network connection to the data network, such as uninterruptible power supplies, PBX phone systems, and intelligent thermal controls.